Federated mmWave Beam Selection Utilizing LIDAR Data: Introduction

+The use of light detection and ranging (LIDAR) technology is considered in \cite{8, 9}, where a NN architecture is trained over simultaneous LIDAR and ray-tracing channel datasets to identify $K$ beam directions that include the beam pair with the best channel condition between the vehicle and the BS with the highest probability.
 The approach in \cite{8, 9} is distributed, in the sense that, each vehicle uses the trained NN on the measurements from its own LIDAR sensor to infer its top-$K$ beam directions.
-It was shown in \cite{9} that such a distributed approach outperforms centralized beam selection, where a NN at the BS infers the best beams for all the vehicles in its coverage area either by combining LIDAR data from all the vehicles or using a single LIDAR sensor mounted at the BS.
+It is shown in \cite{9} that such a distributed approach outperforms centralized beam selection, where a NN at the BS infers the best beams for all the vehicles in its coverage area either by combining LIDAR data from all the vehicles or using a single LIDAR sensor mounted at the BS.
 Although the NN performs beam selection inference in a distributed fashion in \cite{8, 9}, it is trained offline on LIDAR and channel measurements from all the vehicles gathered in a centralized dataset.
-However, in a practical scenario, gathering a large centralized dataset of individual LIDAR measurements from connected vehicles is challenging as it requires communicating a large amount of LIDAR point cloud data over the uplink channel.
-Note also that a separate NN needs to be trained for the coverage area of each BS as the trained NN is site-specific, and will not perform well even for the same site if significant changes occur in the scattering environment.
-Therefore, continuous recollection of up-to-date LIDAR data and retraining or fine-tuning the NN weights is necessary during normal operation of the system.
-This means that a centralized approach imposes a continuous overhead on the system for transmitting up-to-date LIDAR measurements to the BS.
+However, in practice, gathering a large centralized dataset of individual LIDAR measurements from vehicles in each individual cell is challenging as it requires communicating a large amount of LIDAR point cloud data over the uplink channel.